druid-io/druid-io.github.io/druid-powered.md

 Atomx is a new media exchange that connects networks, DSPs, SSPs, and other parties.
 Atomx uses Druid for it's advanced realtime reporting system.
 Using the Google Cloud modifications Atomx contributed to Druid, it can easily scale Druid with the fast growing platform.

+## Bannerflow

+[Bannerflow](https://www.bannerflow.com) is the leading display ad production platform.
+We use Druid to power our customer facing analytics system and for internal reporting, monitoring and ad-hoc data exploration.

 ## Billy Mobile

 Billy Mobile is a mobile advertising platform, excelling in the performance-based optimisation segment.
 We use Druid to power our real-time analytics dashboards, in which our publishers, advertisers and staff can get insights on how their campaigns, offers and traffic are performing, with sub-second query time and minute granularity .
 We are using a lambda-architecture aproach, ingesting the traffic in real time with Tranquility and Storm, and a batch layer via a tight integration with Hive and Hadoop, our Master Data Set.
 This way we can provide crucial fast access to data, while making sure to have the right numbers.